-The Community Response System of South Los Angeles (CRSSLA) is a collaborative effort of long standing community-based organizations, churches, academic and educational institutions, health clinics and other stakeholders in South Los Angeles.
+The Community Response System of South Los Angeles (CRSSLA) is a collaborative effort of long standing Black Indigenous People of Color (BIPOC) led community-based organizations, churches, academic and school communities, health clinics, gig workers, small business, developers, investors, entertainment, arts and music, coaches and wellness experts in South Los Angeles.

 University of Southern California

-CRSSLA appreciates the support received on this project from USC.
-Their Government Relations and Homeless Initiative offices both reached out to make sure South Los Angeles was cared for.
+CRSSLA recognizes the support received on this project from USC.
+It started in the Government Relations and Homeless Initiative offices both reached out in April 2020 to make sure South Los Angeles was cared for.
 Given the scope of potential need here, it means a lot to be proactively acknowledged.
-A terrible crisis has brought out community spirit and connected us in a collaboration between grassroots leadership and an anchor institution with resources to offer.
-USC is sharing the energy and brains of students along with practical help to get food and supplies.
-A special shout out to Steve Wesson, Village Ombudsman in University Relations, and Dr. Brenda Wiewel from the USC Initiative to Eliminate Homelessness.
-This is about rolling up our sleeves and working side by side to get the job done.
+A terrible crisis brought out community spirit and connected us in a lasting collaboration between faith & community based leadership and USC.
+USC is sharing the energy and brain power of Public Health Graduate students.
+We like to say "Putting the Public Back Into Public Health".
+CRSSLA evolved.
+And scaling today thanks to the brain power of future public health leaders studying at USC.
+A special shout out to all of the CRSSLA MPH interns.
+Forever Loved.
+Another special shout out to Steve Wesson, Village Ombudsman in Civic Engagement, Jane Steinberg, PhD, MPH, Director of Public Health Practice, Master of Public Health Program, Ricky Bluthenthal, Ph.D., Associate Dean for Social Justice at USC Keck School of Medicine and Brenda Wiewel, DSW, LCSW Faculty, Keck School of Medicine.
+The collaboration is about rolling up our sleeves and working side by side to get the job done.
 Fight on!

 "CRSSLA is committed to service built on a culture of care."